joe7575/techage/manuals/ta4_lua_controller_EN.md

 The first occurred event will directly be processed, further events may be delayed.
 The TA4 Lua Controller allows a maximum of one event every 100 ms.

+#### Credit-based Runtime Environment

+The TA4 Lua Controller uses a credit-based runtime environment.
+Each Lua instruction consumes a certain amount of credits.
+The credits are refilled every loop cyle (normally every second) with an amount of 10 credits.
+The maximum amount of credits is limited to 100.
+If the credits are used up, the Lua program is paused until the credits are refilled.
+The credits are used for all Lua instructions, including the execution of the `events` and `loops` functions.

+The former used time-based runtime environment is still available, but only used to prevent endless loops.

 ## Lua Controller Functions